Setup and integration

 setDialogVariable

-This method is used to initialize a server-side variable (example: identified user initialized to false and modified in knowledge).
-This information is sent once. setDialogVariable works on the same principle as registerContext.
+This method is used to initialize a variable server-side (e.g., user identified = false at start, and modified via knowledge later).
+The information is sent only once. setDialogVariable works similarly to setRegisterContext.

 window.dydu.chat.setDialogVariable(name, value);